DonFreed/docker-actions-test/README.md

 ### Future work

 This solution relies on secrets stored in GitHub Actions for identity verification.
-GitHub's [OpenID Connect](https://docs.github.com/en/actions/deployment/security-hardening-your-deployments/about-security-hardening-with-openid-connect) implementation may potentially provide a method for identity verification without requiring the storage of long-lived secrets.
+GitHub's [OpenID Connect](https://docs.github.com/en/actions/deployment/security-hardening-your-deployments/about-security-hardening-with-openid-connect) implementation may  provide a method for identity verification without requiring the storage of long-lived secrets.